Himanshuyadav6764/tushar-Hotel-manage8/README.md

-# Hotel Management System for HOtels
+# Hotel Management System for Hotels

 A comprehensive MERN stack application for hotel management.